bigomics/plaid/README.md

 ## References

 For more technical details please refer to our papers.
 Please cite us when you use PLAID as part of your research.
+For the creative origin of the word 'plaid' as in 'ludicrous speed' please cite the original 1987 movie.

 - Zito A., et al. PLAID: ultrafast single-sample gene set enrichment scoring.
 [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2025.06.14.659661v1).
 June 2025.
+- Spaceballs (1987).
+Movie by Mel Brooks.

 ## Support